vedikanigam/stock-analysis/README.md

 ### Original Code and its execution time

-In the original code, we create a loop that goes from row 2 to row end to calculate total volume traded and percentage change in price for each ticker.
+In the original code, we created a loop that goes from row 2 to row end to calculate total volume traded and percentage change in price for each ticker.
 Since, this loop is nested within the loop that goes from ticker (0) to ticker (11) the computer goes over all the rows in worksheet 2017 or 2018 each time it performs calculations for individual ticker.
 Furthermore, since we are printing the output calculations in “All Stocks Analysis “worksheet, it jumps from worksheet 2017 or 2018 to print the outcome in Analysis worksheet and goes back to worksheet 2017 or 2018 to repeat the process for next ticker.
 While, it was great for Steve to see the results so quickly using our code, this code will take much longer time when applied to entire stock market.

 ![All Stocks Analysis Code](https://github.com/vedikanigam/stock-analysis/blob/main/Resources/AllStocksAnalysis_Code.png)